 On Tuesday and Friday I post about London places that have taken my interest, while every Sunday is given over to nuggets of trivial information with a short piece relating to the day in question.

-If you really want to know what cabbies have to contend with – or have an overwhelming desire to know what I’m thinking – I have reserved my sternest criticisms, in bite size chunks, for The Weekly Whinge page.
+If you really want to know what cabbies have to contend with – or have an overwhelming desire to know what I’m thinking – I have reserved my sternest criticisms, in bite-size chunks, for my Journal page.

 Can I point you to one of CabbieBlog’s most popular pages?
 It’s about the Green Cab Shelters those little places where cabbies get refreshment.

-As an added bonus, those of you who still rather quaintly view these pages on devices other than the ubiquitous smartphone, you all get ‘On This Day in London’ which is to be found at the top of the sidebar, and further down is the definitive guide to ‘London Cabbie Slang’.
+As an added bonus, those of you who still rather quaintly view these pages on devices other than the ubiquitous smartphone, you all get ‘On This Day in London’ which is to be found at the top of the sidebar.

 Cheers, or as we say in the Trade “Be Lucky”.